Everything you Need to Know about Hiking The Wave in Arizona

 Most people have seen photos of hiking the Wave in Arizona- a gorgeous red sandstone formation along the Utah/Arizona border in the Vermilion Cliffs National Monument.
 I really wanted to hike the Wave last April at the tail end of my Paria Canyon trip, but I was confused by the competitive permit process and the weather also wasn’t cooperating.

-Last month I met up with Josh Allen, a fellow Utah adventurer, and the founder of RAWTrails – a project intended to help improve people’s lives through the outdoors.
+I recently met up with Josh Allen, a fellow Utah adventurer, and the founder of RAWTrails – a project intended to help improve people’s lives through the outdoors.
 He recently returned from hiking the Wave in Arizona and offered to write up a post sharing everything you need to know about hiking the Wave, including the crazy permit process that you have to endure if you want to see the Wave in person.

 So check out his detailed writeup below, mark the permit application deadline on your calendar, and cross your fingers!